Don't Tell My Mother

-Don't Tell My Mother is a television programme hosted by Diego Buñuel and shown on the subscription television channel Nat Geo Adventure.
+Don't Tell My Mother is a television program hosted by Diego Buñuel and shown on the subscription television channel Nat Geo Adventure.

 Development

 For the past ten years, Diego Buñuel has been a foreign correspondent for French television covering countries like Iraq, Afghanistan, or the Congo.
 Every time he left for one of his stories, he would tell his production crew in the Paris office, "Don't tell my mother I am in Colombia, it makes her really nervous."
 After a few years of traveling repeatedly, Buñuel realized that the international news coverage, which he was part of, only focused on the worst headlines possible.
 Thus, Buñuel embarked on a rather unusual effort – to talk about countries that make headlines, but instead of focusing on the same three basic stories, he extended the reach of his eye to look at a more subtle vision of these countries, full of culture, people, interests that rise high above the daily news reports.

 Don't Tell My Mother criss-crosses the globe as Buñuel stops in burgeoning mega-cities – some plagued by the overwhelming demands that come along with housing millions of residents.
 But all these cities are riding high on the hopes of newcomers arriving daily in search of opportunity.
 Whether he is spending the night in one of the most dangerous parts of São Paulo with a group of graffiti artists inspiring radical social change, dressing in drag in Dhaka, or drag racing through Johannesburg, Buñuel explores these diverse metropolises.

 Buñuel, on the show, comments: "Travelling is my passion – I'm fascinated by the remarkable stories every country has to offer.
 It was this desire that led me to travel the world – to Pakistan, Venezuela, Iraq and more – looking for stories and meeting fascinating people along the way.
 It was a great trip, sometimes travelling to dangerous places, which is why I never told my mother where I was when travelling – check out my video, photos and blogs from the trip here, but do me a favour – Don't Tell My Mother."